istio/istio.io/_docs/tasks/telemetry/distributed-tracing.md

     %}

-As you can see, the trace is comprised of spans, where each span corresponds to a BookInfo service invoked during the execution of a `/productpage` request.
+As you can see, the trace is comprised of spans, where each span corresponds to a Bookinfo service invoked during the execution of a `/productpage` request.
 Although every service has the same label, `istio-proxy`, because the tracing is being done by the Istio sidecar (Envoy proxy) which wraps the call to the actual service, the label of the destination (to the right) identifies the service for which the time is represented by each line.